EmpereurPirate/empereur-pirate.github.io/README.md

 The coincidence between the impactor error and the new jailbreak release is inducing old devices users to renew their apple hardware, just like apple's software updates, which are not compatible with their own oldest firmwares.

-For example, you can't publish on itunesconnect with "pages" on ios 10 !
+For example, you can't publish on itunesconnect with "pages" for ios 10 !
 Apple suppressed the ios app "ibooks author", reserving it for macos, and did not update the ios 10 "pages" version.
 Apple's main goal and strategy is to sell hardware.

 c) Be an iosninja !
 After a fresh restore, you would need to deeply clean your free memory, several times.